pingcap/docs/ticdc/manage-ticdc.md

 In the above command:

-- `resolved-ts`: The largest transaction `TS` in the current `changfeed`.
+- `resolved-ts`: The largest transaction `TS` in the current `changefeed`.
 Note that this `TS` has been successfully sent from TiKV to TiCDC.
 - `checkpoint-ts`: The largest transaction `TS` in the current `changefeed` that has been successfully written to the downstream.
 - `admin-job-type`: The status of a `changefeed`:
     - `0`: The state is normal.
 It is the initial status.
     - `1`: The task is paused.
-When the task is paused, all replicated `processor`s exit, while the configuration and the replication status of the task are retained.
+When the task is paused, all replicated `processor`s exit.
+The configuration and the replication status of the task are retained, so you can resume the task from `checkpiont-ts`.
     - `2`: The task is resumed.
 The replication task resumes from `checkpoint-ts`.
     - `3`: The task is removed.
 When the task is removed, all replicated `processor`s are ended, and the configuration information of the replication task is cleared up.
 Only the replication status is retained for later queries.